 The Early Years Foundation Stage (EYFS) begins at birth and ends when a child is 5, at the end of the reception year.
 The Early Years unit at Alveley Primary School caters for children aged 3 - 5 years old, traditionally the nursery and reception classes.

-The Early Years Foundation Stage Profile is the statutory framework published in 2012 (updated in 2014) by the Department for Education that sets the standards for the development, learning and care of children from birth to five.
+The Early Years Foundation Stage Statutory Framework published in 2012 (updated in 2014) by the Department for Education that sets the standards for the development, learning and care of children from birth to five.

 The EYFS Profile summarises and describes children’s attainment at the end of the EYFS.
-It is based on ongoing observation and assessment of the three characteristics of effective learning, and the three prime and four specific areas of learning.
+It is based on ongoing observation and assessment of the three characteristics of effective learning throughout the three prime and four specific areas of learning.
 There are 17 Early Learning Goals associated with the 7 areas of learning.
 The children are assessed against these goals at the end of the Reception year.